DylanMashini/over-under-notebook/06 - Building the Chassis.md

 ## Building

 I started by creating the inner and outer tracks of the X drive.
 These were pretty straightforward, but midway through we ran out of $45^\circ$ gussets.
-To continue being productive, I attached all 4 C Chanels together before adding the angled ends.
+To continue being productive, I attached all 4 C channels before adding the angled ends.
 This ended up making things more difficult when I had to put in the motors, axles, and wheels.

 ### Adding Motors
 One thing that the team hasn't thought about is what gear cartridges we are going to use.
-This was our first time making a X Drive, so we didn't have a good perspective on what would work well.
+This was our first time making an X Drive, so we didn't have a good perspective on what would work well.
 Let's do some quick calculations to figure that out.

 We know that X drives go at $\sqrt{2}$ times the speed of a Comparable Tank Drive because of a vexforum post, but it isn't explained well anywhere.
 Many people explain it as a vector addition operation, which seems intuitive enough, but you shouldn't need that level of mathematical abstraction to explain something so simple.
 Let's look at some example cases to figure this out.

-First, consider a Tank Drive that is moving directly forwards compared to a X Drive moving Diagonally.
+First, consider a Tank Drive that is moving directly forward compared to a X Drive moving Diagonally.

 ![](images/XDriveExampleOne.jpeg){ width=100% }

 In this scenario, both will have the same max speed, but the X drive will have less force.
-This is because the RPM is the same for the motors and there are motors facing directly the direction the bot needs to go in both robots.
-Let's look at a more common scenario where both bots are going forwards:
+This is because the RPM is the same for the motors and the motors are facing directly the direction the bot needs to go in both robots.
+Let's look at a more common scenario where both bots are going forward:

 ![](images/XDriveExampleTwo.jpeg){ width=100% }